ThomasWare/Ware_JTC_Files/README.md

-# Ware_-JTC_Files
+# Ware_JTC_Files
-New Github repo for JTC projects.
+New Github repo for JTC Spring 2022 projects.